How to get from Bangkok to Kanchanaburi by train

 There is a flat fare for non-Thai travellers of THB100 for any station between Thonburi and Nam Tok (third class carriages only).

-The Excursion train is sold as a return ticket from Hualamphong to Nam Tok and costs THB120 (third class carriage).
+The Excursion train is sold as a return ticket from Hualamphong to Nam Tok:

 Book your train travel: